Home / Coffee knowledge / Niche Zero in our espresso grinder test – a coherent package

 Niche Zero im Espressomühlen Test – ein stimmiges Paket

-Niche Zero in the espresso grinder test – a harmonious package
+Niche Zero in our espresso grinder test – a coherent package

-• Grinding burrs: Conical burrs, 63 mm diameter made of hardened steel
+• Burrs: Conical burrs, 63 mm diameter made of hardened steel

 • Width: 120 mm